jmphil/jmphil/README.md

-- 🌱 I’m currently learning **JavaScript, Python, Linux, Cloud, Networking, and Security**

-- 👨‍💻 All of my projects are available at https://mattphillips.page
+- 🌱 I’m currently working as a Solutions Architect with primary focus on Video transport and storage.
+My daily technical interactions are with Linux servers, Cloud SaaS, Networking, and Databases**